Top 5 WhatsApp Hacking Methods Hackers Use Every Day

 - Sharing OTP or verification codes

-- Installing third-party apps or mods
+- installing third-party applications or mods

 Signs Your WhatsApp May Be Hacked

-- Sudden log out
+- Log out suddenly

-- Unknown devices in WhatsApp Web sessions
+- Devices unknown in WhatsApp Web sessions

-- Messages sent without your knowledge
+- Messages sent without your permission

-- Contacts report spam or scam messages
+- Alert about spam or scam messages on Contacts

-- Receiving OTPs you didn’t request
+- Getting OTPs you didn’t request

 How Ethical Hackers Study WhatsApp Hacking

-Ethical hackers do not steal accounts.
-They:
+Ethical hackers don’t steal accounts.
+They are:

-- Build recovery and prevention strategies
+- Design recovery and prevention strategies

-- Educate users about Two-Step Verification
+- Educate users about two-step verification

-Goal: prevention, education, protection
+Objective: prevention, education, protection

 Proven Ways to Secure Your WhatsApp Account

-- Enable Two-Step Verification
+- Turn On Two-Step Verification

-- Use Biometric Lock
+- Biometric lock

-Fingerprint or Face ID enhances security.
+Fingerprint or Face ID for Extra Security.

-- Regularly Check WhatsApp Web Sessions
+- Check WhatsApp Web Sessions Regularly

-Log out unknown devices immediately.
+Log out of unknown devices now.

 - Never Share OTP

-OTP is the key to account access.
+OTP is the key to access to the account.

-- Avoid Unknown Links
+- Don’t Click Unknown Links

-- Install Only Official WhatsApp App
+- Install Official WhatsApp App Only

 Avoid third-party APKs and mods.

-- Update Phone OS and WhatsApp
+- Phone OS upgrade and WhatsApp

-Security patches reduce vulnerabilities.
+Security patches correct vulnerabilities.

-Watch for unusual messages, calls, or notifications.
+Watch out for strange messages, calls or notifications.

 WhatsApp Hacking Myths vs Reality